DatingTheData/DatingTheData.github.io/_tabs/about.md

 Previously, I explored the data behind global commerce as a Research Analyst Intern at **Amazon**.

 By nature, I am an **Observer**.
 I’ve always stood at the intersection of rigid logic and messy humanity.
 For a long time, I tried to keep them separate.
 But after years of building models, I realized: **Data is just frozen human behavior.**

 ### **The Mission**
 *Dating The Data* is my resistance against "Shallow Intelligence."
 - It is where I slow down.
 - It is where I refuse to automate my curiosity.

+I discussed this more in my first blog post: [why I started dating the data](https://datingthedata.github.io/posts/why-i-started-dating-the-data/)

 ---